claudia13062013/Medical_analysis_/README.md

 | Presence or absence of cardiovascular disease | Target Variable | cardio | binary |

 ## Code :
-Full code is located in file "medical_analysis.py" with comments for each step.
+A full code with comments is located in a file "medical_analysis.py".
+Python with its libraries like numpy, matpotlib and others helped in making charts and calcuations needed for this analysis and conclusions.

 ## Charts of analysis :